 - You have ever used sun-beds

 Early detection is the key to successful treatment.
-With our full check over now, we have got a good baseline to start with as we have a better idea of what our ok moles look like.
+With my full check over now, I have got a good baseline to start with as I have a better idea of what our ok moles look like.

 So how about you team up with your partner or a friend and have a mole check session!